CALL FOR FREE CONSULTATION

 How do I know if my body is releasing trauma?
 You might experience shifts in social behavior and increase in energy.
 These 8 signs show your body is releasing trauma.

-After a serious accident, a patient of San Jose Counseling developed a deep fear of being near moving vehicles.
-The anxiety was so intense that even standing on the sidewalk felt overwhelming.
+A patient of San Jose Counseling developed a major fear of transiting areas with moving vehicles after having a bad accident.
+The anxiety was so bad that she couldn’t even stand on a sidewalk with traffic moving by.

 The EMDR Complete Process Explained